Mountains in Madeira, Portugals rising star. Photo by Kamchatka

 After exploring Funchal, visit Câmara de Lobos.
 Is it enough to say that it impressed Winston Churchill so much that he painted numerous scenes from this village during his visit?

 Anyway, Câmara de Lobos is a fishing village known for its coastal views and colorful boats.
 After strolling, adventurous souls can explore hiking trails, such as Vereda do Ponta de São Lourenço or Cabo Girão.
-And the other of us can eat at a seafood restaurant that serves local specialties.
+If you’re not up for adventure, you can enjoy a meal at a seafood restaurant that serves local specialties.

 Sample Madeira Cuisine and Enjoy Madeira Wine